xfischer/SqlServerSpatial.Toolkit/README.md

 ### Spatial Trace

 Very useful when processing geometries. **SpatialTrace** lets you track what is going on along the way.

+**Important: Trace will actually write only if a debugger is attached.**
+This is by design, to avoid tracing in a production environment.

 ```csharp
 using SqlServerSpatial.Toolkit;